 Students will study, practice, and evaluate adaptive team leadership skills as they are presented with the demands of the ROTC Leader Development and Assessment Course (LDAC).
-Challenging scenarios related to small unit tactical operations are used to develop self awareness and critical thinking skills.
+Challenging scenarios related to small unit tactical operations are used to develop self-awareness and critical thinking skills.
 Students will receive systematic and specific feedback on their leadership abilities.
 Requires leadership lab, participation in ROTC physical fitness program, and weekend field training exercises.
-Prerequisite: Junior standing and PMS approval.
+Prerequisite for Four-year program: MSL 101, MSL 102, MSL 201, MSL 202 (or MSL 292), in Junior standing, and PMS Approval.
+Prerequisite for Two year program: MSL-292 and PMS Approval

-MSL302 (3)LEADERSHIP IN CHANGING
+MSL302 (3) APPLIED LEADERSHIP IN SMALL UNIT OPERATIONS SP

-ENVIRONMENTS SP

 Students will further study, practice, and evaluate adaptive leadership skills as they are presented with the demands of the ROTC Leader Development Assessment Course (LDAC).
-Challenging scenarios related to small unit tactical operations are used to develop self awareness and critical thinking skills.
+Challenging scenarios related to small unit tactical operations are used to develop self-awareness and critical thinking skills.
 Students will receive systematic and specific feedback on your leadership abilities.
 Requires leadership labs, participation in ROTC physical fitness program, and weekend field training exercises.
-Prerequisite: MSL 301 and PMS consent.
+Prerequisite for Four year program: MSL101, MSL201, MSL202 (or MSL292), MSL301, and PMS Approval.